johanvandyck/mailcow-dockerized-docs/docs/firststeps-sync_jobs_migration.md

 7. Make sure to tick "Active" and click "Add".

+## Setup a sync job (graphical)
+See https://goneuland.de/mailcow-e-mails-von-anderen-servern-importieren/ (in German language).

 !!! info
     Once Completed, log into the mailbox and check if all emails are imported correctly.
 If all goes well, all your mails shall end up in your new mailbox.
 And don't forget to delete or deactivate the sync job after it is used.

+!!! info
+Sync_job is based on imapsync.
+Full documentation and all possible options, see https://imapsync.lamiral.info/#doc and search for "readme".
+Direct link to the linux doc: https://imapsync.lamiral.info/README